 Haigh’s haunting film receives a flawless transfer and a helpful lot of production-oriented supplements from Criterion.

-This socially observant chess drama looks spectacular on Disney’s Blu-ray release, which flawlessly retains the film’s rich and integral color palette.
+This socially observant chess drama looks spectacular on Disney’s Blu-ray release.

 Lion’s faults of structure and pacing might limit its power, but in stretches it still roars.